tranhieutrung/CPP/CPP00/README.md

 # C++ Module 00
-This module is your first step into Object-Oriented Programming (OOP) with C++.
+This module is my first step into Object-Oriented Programming (OOP) with C++.
 While C++ is an extension of C, it introduces many new concepts that help write better-structured and more efficient code.
 The goal is to encourage writing C++-style code instead of C-style code.

 # Writing in a C++ Manner
-To ensure that you are using C++ effectively, follow these principles:
+To ensure using C++ effectively, follow these principles:

 ✅ Use std::string methods such as .empty(), .length(), .substr(), etc., instead of manual character array manipulation.<br>
 ✅ Do not use string indexing to iterate through characters.
 Instead, use range-based for loops for better readability and safety.<br>